bspeice/speice.io/_posts/2019-02-14-insane-allocators.md

 ---
 layout: post
 title: "Insane Allocators: segfaults in safe Rust"
-description: "\"Trusting trust\" with allocators."
+description: "...and what it means to be \"safe.\""
 category: rust, memory
 tags: []
 ---